The Psychology of Marketing

 The human mind is an incredibly powerful computer, but it commonly falls victim to cognitive biases that color our perceptions of reality and make us behave irrationally.
-You may already be familiar with the concept of loss aversion, which is our tendency to prefer not to lose something than to gain something of equivalent value.
+You may already be familiar with the concept of loss aversion, which is our tendency to prefer not to lose something rather than to gain something of equivalent value.

-This, along with the status quo bias (the tendency to want things to stay the way they are rather than make a change) may help to explain potential customers’ reluctance to switch providers in any number of service industries.
+This, along with the status quo bias (the tendency to want things to stay the way they are rather than make a change) may help explain potential customers’ reluctance to switch providers in any number of service industries.

 The belief bias is the tendency to judge an argument by determining whether you think the conclusion is plausible as opposed to whether you believe the argument supports the conclusion.
 When combined with confirmation bias—our tendency to selectively choose data that reinforces what we already believe—the result can be particularly difficult to overcome.

-The Dunning-Kruger effect—the tendency of people who actually know very little about a topic to feel as though they are knowledgeable (because the less you know, the less you know, you know?)—is another possible explanation.
+The Dunning-Kruger effect—the tendency of people who actually know very little about a topic to feel as though they are knowledgeable (Because the less you know, the less you know, you know?)—is another possible explanation.

 Often, data won’t change minds.
 But stories can.
-And this bears out in the research: in 2016, Science published a study that showed voters’ minds could be changed after having heart-to-heart conversations with door-to-door canvassers.
+And this bears out in the research: In 2016, Science published a study that showed voters’ minds could be changed after having heart-to-heart conversations with door-to-door canvassers.
 The volunteers in the study abandoned the typical talking-points approach to canvassing and focused instead on relating to the voters on a personal level by sharing their stories and listening as the voters shared their own.
 Results showed a measurable change in the voters’ perceptions and subsequent decisions.